ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 ## Issue ##

-Some projects do not want to use code-generation but prefer an old-school key/value getter approach.
+Some projects do not want to use code-generation but prefer an "old-school" key/value getter/setter approach.

+Here we propose new libraries (libelektra-highlevel and libelektra-hierarchy) with new high-level APIs in C.

 ## Constraints ##

-- very easy to get started with
+1. should be extremely easy to get started with
-- hard to use it wrong
+2. should be very hard to use it wrong

 Limitations:

-- should not compete with code generation
+- cannot compete with code generation

 ## Assumptions ##

-- Thread-safety: a handle is the accepted better solution than having to care about reentry, thread-safety,..
+- Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe,..
-- assumes that spec is installed correctly (fail in kdbhlOpen otherwise) and no lookup for non-specified keys is done
+- assumes that spec is available and installed correctly (fail in kdbhlOpen otherwise)
+- lookups for non-specified keys yield errors (in particular if they are not present)
 - many projects do not care about some limitations (no binary, no meta-data) but prefer a straight-forward way to get/set config
 - When people hit limitations they fall back to ^KeySet^, ^Key^